 Final Thoughts

 Keawakapu Beach, Maui, is an easy yes: simple access, long sandy shoreline, great swimming, and snorkeling that can be fun near the rocky ends when the oceanâs calm.
-Show up earlier than you think you need to, and youâll be set up for a beach day that feels effortless.
+Show up earlier than you think you need to, and youâll be set up for an effortless beach day.